haoxuhao/haoxuhao.github.io/index.md

 Hi, I am *Hao Xu*,  I am currently a softerware engineer at Pinduoduo, mainly working on GPU-related performance engineering for recommendation models.
-Before that, I obtained the bachelor and master's degrees from department of automation, Southeast University, Nanjing China, where I did some research on the evolutionary multitasking and computer vision.
+Before that, I obtained the bachelor and master's degrees from department of automation, Southeast University, Nanjing China, where I researched on the evolutionary multitasking and computer vision.
 Here's the [CV](other/files/cv.pdf).

 ## Publications